JeanConnory/JeanConnory/README.md

 A little about me:

 - 🏢 I’m currently working on Fortaleza City Hall
-- 🐍 I’m currently learning ReactJS
+- 🐍 I’m currently learning Angular
 - 📫 How to reach me: michaelrhcp@gmail.com

 ### And That's my activity